Woodbridge Smile Centre

 1- Is the pain severe or unbearable?

-If your toothache persists and doesn’t seem to reduce with the suggested ways, it can be a serious problem.
+If your toothache persists and doesn’t seem to improve with the suggested ways, it can be a serious problem.

 2- Do you have swelling or fever?

-An infection in your gums causes swelling or fever besides a toothache.
+An infection in your gums causes swelling or fever, in addition to a toothache.
 Infections should never be left untreated.

 3- Is there visible damage or bleeding?